caseyg/CooperUnion.info/index.md

 ### 4. [The Alumni Pioneer](http://www.notnicemusic.com/Cassandra/cooper.html) by Barry Drogin <sup><abbr title="Electrical Engineering">EE</abbr> '83</sup>

 An eccentric and obsessive collection of news and analyses put together by an Alumnus of the School of Engineering.
-A good resource for those looking to deep dive into financial numbers.
+A good resource for those looking to deep dive into the school's financial mysteries.

 Barry also put together a [multi-part video guide to Cooper's financial crisis](http://tinyurl.com/canbgkt) that serves as a good primer to the situation.